Learning Large Graph Property Prediction via Graph Segment Training: Introduction

 Previous efforts to improve scalability of GNNs have mostly focused on developing methods for node-level and link-level prediction tasks, which can be performed using sampled subgraphs~\citep{hamilton2017inductive,chen2018fastgcn,huang2018adaptive,zeng2019graphsaint,zou2019layer,bojchevski2020scaling,markowitz2021gttf}.
 However, there is a lack of research on how to train scalable models for \emph{property prediction of large graphs}.
 Training a model on a sampled subgraph alone is insufficient for these types of tasks, as the subgraph sampled may not contain all the necessary information to make accurate predictions for the entire graph.
 For example, if the task is to predict the diameter of the graph, it is unlikely that a fixed-size subgraph would contain sufficient features for the GNN to make an accurate and reliable prediction.
 Thus, it is essential to aggregate information from the entire graph to predict a graph property.

 In this paper, we address the problem of property prediction of large graphs.
-We propose Graph Segment Training (GST), which is able to train on large graphs with constant (GPU) memory footprint.
+We propose Graph Segment Training (GST)\footnote{Source code available at \url{https://github.com/kaidic/GST}.}, which is able to train on large graphs with constant (GPU) memory footprint.

 Our approach partitions each large graph into smaller segments with a controlled size in the pre-processing phase.
 During the training process, a random subset of segments is selected to update the model at each step, rather than using the entire graph.
 This way, we need to maintain intermediate activations for only a few segments for backpropagation; embeddings for the remaining segments are created without saving their intermediate activations.
 The embeddings of all segments are then combined to generate an embedding for the original large graph, which is used for prediction.
 Therefore, each large graph has an upper bound on memory consumption during training regardless of its original size.
 This allows us to train the model on large graphs without running into an out-of-memory (OOM) issue, even with limited computational resources.